yo3hjv/HaM5dsp/README.md

 # HaM5dsp
 ## Advanced Audio DSP Software for HF Reception
 You can also check my blog for HaM5dsp: https://yo3hjv.substack.com/t/ham5dsp
 ## !!!
-DUE TO A HARDWARE CONFLICT, TO USE M5go BOTTOM2 NEED A MODIFICATION (PHYSICAL REMOVAL OF ONE PIN FROM THE M5BUS)!!!
+DUE TO A HARDWARE CONFLICT, TO USE M5go BOTTOM2 NEED A MODIFICATION (PHYSICAL REMOVAL OF TWO PINS FROM THE M5BUS)!!!
 **Turn any receiver into a precision listening instrument.**

 **HaM5dsp** is a portable DSP audio processor designed for serious radio operators who demand clarity, separation, and control—even from receivers without built-in DSP.